molochdao/rbg-payments/.github/ISSUE_TEMPLATE/rbg-timesheet.md

 ## Payment Request:
 * Owner:
-* Amount to pay in ETH:
+* Amount to pay + requested currency:
 * Wallet:

 ## Hourly Work - Detail:
-* Owner: xxx
 * Time period:
 * Total hours:
 * Rate:
+* Total in USD:
 * USD value of ETH on last day of period:
 * Amount to pay in ETH:

 ## Expenses - Detail:
-* Owner:
-* Amount to pay in ETH:

 List expenses here (or upload a sheet containing this info for each expense):